ds-modules/curriculum-guide/workflow/collecting-assignments.md

 ##### `q1.py`

 The test in this file is checking whether the value of `x` is equal to 91. `x` is a variable defined somewhere in the notebook corresponding to this test file.
-You can change the two lines indicated to test for anything you would like.
+You can change the two lines indicated to create a different test.

 ```
 test = {